Software Management

 You can also execute sudo apt full-upgrade to force all packages to upgrade.

-You will be asked for your password type it in and press Enter.
-Then you will be asked to proceed.
+3. You will be asked to proceed.
 Press Enter if you want this; press n and then Enter if you do not.

 When the command finishes, all the packages you installed will be upgraded to their latest versions available.
 Sometimes it is advisable to restart your computer.